-Commonly swamp cooler can be found in those climates that are dry and hot.
+Commonly swamp coolers can be found in those climates that are dry and hot.
 Swamp coolers actually function by a process that is commonly known as evaporative cooling and are thus recognized as evaporative air conditioners.

 This is somehow the same as the human body works to eject heat through the sweating process.
 Usually, when humans sweat, they produce a layer of liquid on top of the surface of their skin.
 This process actually absorbs heat from your body.
 Then the heat in the air causes this liquid in the form of sweat to evaporate from your skin, causing your body to cool down.
 Same in this way, swamp coolers work, and they take in warm air from the environment outside and pass them through evaporative cooler pads.
 As they are wet, so they act to cool by the air passing through.
 This cooled air is then turned into the interior of the building all through a vent.
 This process is done through the use of a blower motor.